 108. As discussed, the federal, provincial and territorial governments have developed differing policies in respect of the duty to consult and accommodate.
 Ideally, these governments would negotiate a joint consultation and accommodation policy to guide private sector partners and Indigenous peoples alike in approaching the consultation process.
 This does not mean that all consultation and accommodation policies must be uniform; they will vary by necessity in response to local context, the Indigenous peoples involved, the applicable treaties (if any), the particular rights an Indigenous people holds, and other factors.
 However, the lack of consultation policies in some jurisdictions, and the practical guidance provided by certain others, demonstrates that more could be done to ensure that these policies emanate from a common framework and provide the guidance necessary to effectively facilitate interests-based consultation.
 While it may be aspirational, the federal government’s stated commitment to implement the Declaration in Canada could include an effort to develop such a framework with the provinces and territories.

-109. Finally, governments have played and continue to play a foundational role in resolving outstanding Aboriginal claims to land and other rights.
-Comprehensive land claims agreements, which are also called modern treaties, are government-to-government agreements generally entered into in circumstances where Aboriginal land and resource rights have not been addressed by previous treaties or any other legal means.
-These treaties typically recognize and define the Aboriginal land and resource rights of the Aboriginal signatory, and are intended to meaningfully improve the social, cultural, political and economic wellbeing of the Aboriginal people concerned.
-While the signatories to these treaties are Aboriginal, federal and provincial or territorial governments and their terms are typically lengthy and complex, their goal of creating long-term relationships built on, among other things, mutual respect, the recognition of Aboriginal rights and the facilitation of partnership is one to which business and Aboriginal peoples should aspire.
+109. Finally, governments have played and continue to play a foundational role in resolving outstanding Indigenous claims to land and other rights.
+Comprehensive land claims agreements, which are also called modern treaties, are government-to-government agreements generally entered into in circumstances where Indigenous land and resource rights have not been addressed by previous treaties or any other legal means.
+These treaties typically recognize and define the Indigenous land and resource rights of the Indigenous signatory, and are intended to meaningfully improve the social, cultural, political and economic well being of the Indigenous people concerned.
+While the signatories to these treaties are Indigenous, federal and provincial or territorial governments and their terms are typically lengthy and complex, their goal of creating long-term relationships built on, among other things, mutual respect, the recognition of Indigenous rights and the facilitation of partnership is one to which business and Indigenous peoples should aspire.

 110. Modern treaties address a range of issues, including ownership, use and management of lands, waters and natural resources, harvesting of fish and wildlife, environmental protection and assessment, economic development, employment, government contracting, capital transfers, royalties from resource development, impact benefit agreements, parks and conservation areas, social and cultural enhancement, and self-government and public procurement arrangements.
 The treaties, once ratified, become constitutionally recognized and protected, and their provisions are intended to provide a mutual foundation for the beneficial and sustainable development and use of Indigenous peoples’ traditional lands and resources.